-Figure 6-30.
-G3i Hunt Group Screen, Page 1, on the Remote Switch
+Figure 7-28.
+Sample Hunt Group Screen, Page 1, on the Remote Switch

-2. Use Table 6-25 to enter the correct values in each field on the screen.
+2. Use Table 7-25 to enter the correct values in the fields on the Hunt Group screen.

-Field Description and Instructions Group Number Displays the hunt group number assigned to the hunt group when you entered the add hunt-group command.
-Group Extension Enter an unused extension number, 3 through 5 digits, to be assigned to the hunt group.
+Field Description and Instructions Group Number: This field displays the hunt group number assigned to the hunt group when you entered the add hunt-group command.
+Group Extension: Enter an unused extension number consisting of 3 through 5 digits, to be assigned to the hunt group.
 This is the extension users dial at the remote switch to access voice mail features.
-Group Type ucd Group Name Enter the name you want display set users to see when they call the Lucent INTUITY system to access voice mail features up to 15 characters.
-AUDIX must be part of the name for the G3-MA administration tool to recognize the Lucent Intuity system.
+Group Type: Enter ucd Group Name: Enter the name you want display set users to see when they call the Lucent INTUITY system to access voice mail features.
+The name can consist of up to 15 characters.
+The work "AUDIX" must be part of the name for the G3-MA administration tool to recognize the Lucent INTUITY system.
 Other characters may appear in the name as long as AUDIX is part of the name.
-If AUDIX is not part of the Group Name, G3-MA will not be able to extract names from the switch when provisioning the Lucent Intuity system.
-Coverage Path Leave this field blank.
-Do not assign a coverage path to this Lucent INTUITY hunt group.
-Sending a call to somewhere other than the hunt group can cause problems with the Lucent INTUITY system.
-COR Class of Restrictions: Enter the COR listed on Worksheet J: Assign the Remote Switch Hunt Group.
-Security Code Leave this field blank.
-Message Center rem-AUDIX ACD n Queue? n Night Service Destination Enter the destination where calls to this hunt group will redirect when the hunt group is in the night service mode.
+If AUDIX is not part of the Group Name, G3-MA will not be able to extract names from the switch when provisioning the Lucent INTUITY system.
+Coverage Path: Leave this field blank.
+Do not assign a coverage path to this Lucent Intuity hunt group.
+Sending a call to somewhere other than the hunt group can cause problems with the Lucent Intuity system.
+COR?
+Enter the Class of Restriction listed on Worksheet J: Assign the Remote Switch Hunt Group in Chapter 2, "Switch Integration Planning" Security Code: Leave this field blank.
+Message Center: Enter rem-AUDIX ACD?
+Enter n Queue?
+Enter n Night Service Destination: Enter the destination where calls to this hunt group will redirect when the hunt group is in the night service mode.
 Allowable entries are an assigned extension number, the attendant, or leave blank.
 This field will be left blank for most applications, but an application requires calls to be redirected when the hunt group is in night service mode.

-Field Description and Instructions Vector? n ISDN Caller Disp Enter grp-name or mbr-name to specify whether the hunt group name or member name, respectively, will be sent to the originating user (hunt group name will be used in most applications).
-Audix Extension Enter the extension number assigned to the Lucent Intuity system hunt group at the host switch.
+Field Description and Instructions Vector?
+Enter n ISDN Caller Disp: Enter grp-name or mbr-name to specify whether the hunt group name or member name, respectively, will be sent to the originating user (hunt group name will be used in most applications).
+Audix Extension: Enter the extension number assigned to the Lucent INTUITY system hunt group at the host switch.

-3. After you enter the information, press (ENTER) to save the information and return to the command prompt.
-You do not need to enter any information on the second page of the Hunt Group screen.

-Proceed to the next section, Administer the Subscriber (Remote Switch)
+- 3. After you enter the information, press ENTER to save the information.
+The system returns to the command prompt.
+You do not need to enter any information on the second page of the Hunt Group screen. - 4.
+Continue with the next procedure, "Administer the Subscribers (Remote Switch)".